Shahablo/medcodepro/GroupProject/Docs/ProjectPlan.md

   - Create the project plan, showing different parts of the life cycle and entry/exit criteria/dates for the .

-**Exit Criteria:**
+- **Exit Criteria:**

-Stakeholders agree on scope/definition/schedule estimates
+  - Stakeholders agree on scope/definition/schedule estimates

-Understanding of requirements by validating the user cases with the stakeholders
+  - Understanding of requirements by validating the user cases with the stakeholders

-Credibility of prioritization/risks/proposed schedule/development process
+  - Credibility of prioritization/risks/proposed schedule/development process

 **Deliverable 2 - Elaboration (due 3/05/2023)**

-Here we will determine the initial vision of the application, who are the main users of the application, and what the application will be doing for them.
-Our product aims to allow a user to compare multiple job offers utilizing specific criteria,

-to detemrine which one will be the best for them from a monetary perspective.
+> Here we will determine the initial vision of the application, who are the main users of the application, and what the application will be doing for them.
+Our product aims to allow a user to compare multiple job offers utilizing specific criteria, to determine which one will be the best for them from a monetary perspective.
 Create a rough draft of the architecture for the application, identify the main risks, and start project planning.

-**Entry Criteria:**
+- **Entry Criteria:**

-Nearly complete use case model
+  - Nearly complete use case model

-Supplementary requirements
+  - Supplementary requirements

-Refine software architecture
+  - Refine software architecture

-Design model
+  - Design model

-Test cases
+  - Test cases

-Executable prototype
+  - Executable prototype

-Revised project plan
+  - Revised project plan

-Updated risk assessment
+  - Updated risk assessment

-Develop a user manual
+  - Develop a user manual

-**Exit Criteria**
+- **Exit Criteria**

-Is the vision/architecture stable
+  - Is the vision/architecture stable

-Have the major risks been addressed/resolved in the prototype?
+  - Have the major risks been addressed/resolved in the prototype?

-Project plan is sufficiently detailed/accurate
+  - Project plan is sufficiently detailed/accurate

-Stakeholder alignment on current acheivability of vision
+  - Stakeholder alignment on current acheivability of vision

-Current resource expenditure is acceptable
+  - Current resource expenditure is acceptable

-If exit criteria is not met, we will need to cancel the project or revise the scope of the project.
+  - If exit criteria is not met, we will need to cancel the project or revise the scope of the project.

 **Deliverable 3 (due 3/12/2023)**

-Construction Phase- Here this is where most of the development of the prototype will occur.
+> Construction Phase- Here this is where most of the development of the prototype will occur.
 Here we will shift from intellectual property development to project development.

-Entry Criteria:
+- **Entry Criteria:**

-All features are developed for the product
+  - All features are developed for the product

-Use cases have been realized, along with traceability
+  - Use cases have been realized, along with traceability

-All features have been successfully tested
+  - All features have been successfully tested

-Software product has been integrated on adequate platforms
+  - Software product has been integrated on adequate platforms

-Complete system test results
+  - Complete system test results

-User Manual
+  - User Manual

-Exit Criteria:
+- **Exit Criteria:**

-Product is stable and ready to be deployed to users
+  - Product is stable and ready to be deployed to users

-Stakeholders are ready to be active users of the product
+  - Stakeholders are ready to be active users of the product

-Resources/expenditure on the project is acceptable
+  - Resources/expenditure on the project is acceptable

-Failure to meet exit criteria may postpone release
+  - Failure to meet exit criteria may postpone release

-**Deliverable 4**

-Transition Phase ((due 3/19/2023)
+**Deliverable 4 - Transition Phase (due 3/19/2023)**

-Oftentimes there are issues after deployment where users experience failures, either based on insufficient build, or external factors, such as new environments, or neew functionality that users would like
+> Oftentimes there are issues after deployment where users experience failures, either based on insufficient build, or external factors, such as new environments, or neew functionality that users would like

-**Entry Criteria:**
+- **Entry Criteria:**

-Project Completed
+  - Project Completed

-Lessons learned
+  - Lessons learned

-Issues after deployment reported by end users
+  - Issues after deployment reported by end users

-**Exit Criteria**
+- **Exit Criteria**

-Are users satisfied?
+  - Are users satisfied?

-Are maintenance expenditures acceptable.
+  - Are maintenance expenditures acceptable?

 ## 3 Team